omidzargham/2016-election-poll-analysis/README.md

-# Your Title here

-This readme should be written by you, providing a high-level summary for newcomers of what the repository is about, what's where, and what to do to either read the main article or run the various analyses.

-You don't need to replicate your main scientific narrative here, a repository README is meant to convey to anyone who finds your repo a few high-level things, for example:

-- Purpose of the repository.
-- Basic instructions to use it: what to install, if any, what to run, etc.  This will vary a lot from repo to repo, so use your judgment.
-- A brief description of what is where (e.g. what important directories are included).
-- Licensing conditions.

-Look around on Github for inspiration on what people include in their READMEs that you find useful and informative.
-The [Reproducible Research section](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#reproducible-academic-publications) of the Jupyter Notebook Gallery includes a number of research-oriented links that may be useful.

-# Predition of the Election of 2016
+# Prediction of the 2016 Presidential Election
 ## Exploratory Poll Analysis

 ### Contributors
 + Yizhuang Kang
 + Omid Zargham
 + Ye Zhong

 ## A brief description of what is where (e.g. what important directories are included).
     (purpose of this project)

+- This readme should be written by you, providing a high-level summary for newcomers of what the repository is about, what's where, and what to do to either read the main article or run the various analyses.

+You don't need to replicate your main scientific narrative here, a repository README is meant to convey to anyone who finds your repo a few high-level things, for example:

-- Basic instructions to use it: what to install, if any, what to run, etc.  This will vary a lot from repo to repo, so use your judgment.
+- Basic instructions to use it: Makefile what to install, if any, what to run, etc.  This will vary a lot from repo to repo, so use your judgment.

-- Licensing conditions.
+## Licensing conditions

-TO DO LIST:
-    - Readme.md
-    - MainNotebook:
-        1. Summarizes and discusses your results.
-        2. Discuss the assumptions you can make about the data to justify your analysis.
-        3. Discuss any changes you made from this plan and why you chose to pursue new questions or modify your original ones. (why diff from hmwk3)
-    - Environment.yml
-    - MAKEFILE
-    -LICENSE
+MIT License

+Copyright (c) 2017 Reproducible and Collaborative Statistical Data Science

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.